Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/README.md

 # Open Coding for Machine Learning

-An annotation interface that allows a single annotator to efficiently and effectively devise labels and descriptions for a large, unlabeled dataset.
-The interface follows the coding techniques listed in Constructing Grounded Theory, while scaling the techniques with DistilBERT classifiers.
+Open Coding for Machine Learning is an annotation interface that allows a single annotator to efficiently and effectively devise labels and descriptions for a large, unlabeled dataset.

+More information about this project can be found at [TODO: paper link](google.com).

+---
-This interface requires the installation of npm [MacOS example](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x).

-This interface also requires the installation of [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/#virtual-environments).
+This interface requires the installation of npm ([MacOS example](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x)).
+This interface also requires the installation of [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/#virtual-environments), and [Hugging Face Transformers](https://huggingface.co/docs/transformers/installation).

+[Homebrew](https://docs.brew.sh/Installation) is recommended for MacOS users.

 ## How to Get Started